OpenFabrics/sunfish_docs/Sunfish Doc.md

 For the purposes of the Sunfish Core Architecture, Fabric Managers (FMs) are those entities with physical access to the control space of the fabric resources and the authority to modify those settings.
 The FM is responsible for performing a fabric crawl, taking inventory of fabric resources, and the initial configuration of such resources as required by the FM’s initial configuration policies.
 The FM’s ‘management domain’ is those components for which it has primary access rights to the associated control surfaces.  (‘Fabric Manager’ as used herein is Gen-Z terminology, but the more popular ‘subnet manager’ term is inconsistent across various other fabrics, so we will use Fabric Manager herein.)

-*It is the number of Fabric Agents* of a fabric type that register with the Sunfish core that determines how many ‘Fabric Instances’ appear in the Sunfish CORE’s Redfish collection for that fabric type.
-If one Agent is presenting one fabric-specific API to the Sunfish Core Services, that one Agent is responsible for aggregating the namespaces and resources for all FMs reporting through it.
-If multiple Agents are communicating with the Sunfish CORE, there will be one Redfish Fabric Instance for each Agent.
+*It is the number of Fabric agents* of a fabric type that register with the Sunfish core that determines how many ‘Fabric Instances’ appear in the Sunfish CORE’s Redfish collection for that fabric type.
+If one agent is presenting one fabric-specific API to the Sunfish Core Services, that one agent is responsible for aggregating the namespaces and resources for all FMs reporting through it.
+If multiple agents are communicating with the Sunfish CORE, there will be one Redfish Fabric Instance for each agent.
 Thus, Clients may see multiple ‘fabrics’ of the same type in the Redfish Service.

 ## 4.2.
 Sunfish Framework Events (Russ) <a id="events"></a>

 Agents are resource aggregators that present Sunfish with a Redfish / Swordfish model of all resources which they manage and/or model.
-Sunfish / Agent communications are event-driven.
-This section provides a high-level overview of Sunfish Agent concepts and functionality; section TBD contains details of technology specific Agents.
+Sunfish / agent communications are event-driven.
+This section provides a high-level overview of Sunfish agent concepts and functionality; section TBD contains details of technology specific agents.

 Agents send Events to Sunfish to:

-- start the Sunfish/Agent interface; Sunfish creates the appropriate objects in its resource tree and acknowledges the event,
+- start the Sunfish/agent interface; Sunfish creates the appropriate objects in its resource tree and acknowledges the event,
 - alert Sunfish of the presence of new resources (e.g., a new fabric); Sunfish responds with a recursive Fetch of all subordinate and linked resources under the newly created resource (TBD: Insert and reference a hyperlink to the appropriate image),
 - alert Sunfish of health and status changes in existing resources, or
-- inform Sunfish of Events received from resources the Agent manages
+- inform Sunfish of Events received from resources the agent manages

 <TBD: Insert figure reference to image below>

 ![image-20231222144900019](C:\Users\pccayton\AppData\Roaming\Typora\typora-user-images\image-20231222144900019.png)

-Sunfish registers for Events associated with resources and sends Redfish and Swordfish API calls to Agents to:
+Sunfish registers for Events associated with resources and sends Redfish and Swordfish API calls to agents to:

-- query the latest status, health, or configuration of the Agents’ resources,
+- query the latest status, health, or configuration of the agents’ resources,
-- request changes in state or configuration of Agents’ resources, or
+- request changes in state or configuration of agents’ resources, or
-- create or destroy logical Redfish and Swordfish objects which impact Agents’ resources
+- create or destroy logical Redfish and Swordfish objects which impact agents’ resources

 The Goal is to maintain current Sunfish resource models without ‘polling’.

 ## 4.3.
 Interactions Between Sunfish and Hardware Agents

 ### 4.3.1.
 Hardware Agent Registration
-Each hardware Agent must first register with the Sunfish core service before all its resources can be integrated and managed from the Sunfish main endpoint.
-The registration and discovery of agents is performed through a handshake triggered, usually, at Agent startup.
-All the interactions part of the discovery handshake are based on redfish events (ADD Link to Section).
+Each hardware agent must first register with the Sunfish core service before its resources can be integrated and managed from the Sunfish main endpoint.
+The registration and discovery of agents is performed through a handshake triggered, usually, at agent startup.
+All the interactions part of the discovery handshake are based on Redfish events (ADD Link to Section).
 The handshake process is depicted in Figure (add figure references).
-As explained in [Section 4.2](#events), events in RedFish are based on the subscription model, where an `EventDestination` object exists for each subscribed entity.
-In the context of Agents, we assume that the Sunfish core service is subscribed by design to any event an agent might generate.
+As explained in [Section 4.2](#events), events in Redfish are based on the subscription model, where an `EventDestination` object exists for each subscribed entity.
+In the context of agents, we assume that the Sunfish core service is subscribed by design to any event an agent might generate.
 Therefore, a related `EventDestination` object should be pre-populated with the Sunfish service connection details at agent startup.

 <a id="handshake-fig"></a>
 <p align="center">